IRL2/nanover-docs/source/tutorials/vrclient.rst

 ###################

 Once you have connected to a server, you can visualize & interact with your simulation.
-You also have access to your VR controls & several menus:
+You now have access to your VR controls & several menus:

 * :ref:`insimulationcontrols`